Hermaphrodite: In animals

 Joan Roughgarden and Priya Iyer argued that the last common ancestor for animals was hermaphroditic and that transitions from hermaphroditism to gonochorism were more numerous than the reverse.
-However, their argument was based on paraphyletic Spiralia, assignments of sexual modes for the phylum level than the species level, and methods exclusively based on maximum parsimony.
+Other scientists have criticized this argument; saying it's based on paraphyletic Spiralia, assignments of sexual modes for the phylum level than the species level, and methods exclusively based on maximum parsimony.

 Hermaphroditism is polyphyletic in invertebrates where it evolved from gonochorism and gonochorism is also ancestral to hermaphroditic fishes.
 According to Nelson Çabej simultaneous hermaphroditism in animals most likely evolved due to a limited number of mating partners.

 In plants

 It is widely accepted that the first vascular plants were outcrossing hermaphrodites.
 In flowering plants, hermaphroditism is ancestral to dioecy.
-Flowers in angiosperms evolved to attract insects as vectors for pollination.

 Hermaphroditism in plants may promote self fertilization in pioneer populations.
 However, plants have evolved multiple different mechanisms to avoid self-fertilization in hermaphrodites, including sequential hermaphroditism, molecular recognition systems and mechanical or morphological mechanisms such as heterostyly.